DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 ## Specific work needing done

 - [x] Teleport the player loading from save into the correct spot (overworld -> castle room #1)

-## Non-assets and scripting things we need

-- [ ] Stories about building computers!
-I.e.
-	- What you like: what you get out of it personally, which bits are easy to do, which bits are the most fun
-	- What you dislike: what kinds of things goes wrong, specific horror stories, which bits are a pain to do
-- [x] Your soldering setup
-	- What equipment do you have?
-	- Is it always set up and left out, or do only get it out when you have a project?
-	- Do you have a "quick job" vs "pull out all the stops" range of stuff you use?
-	- How are things physically positioned on the desk?
-(Extra credit for an actual photo of everything laid out)
-	- Any piece of equipment you might see on someone else's desk that makes you go "Oh, that person does some serious soldering"?
-- [x] ~~How to set up a serial connection (COMPREHENSIVE PLZ)~~ Never mind, there's a web one

 ## Story themes